hippiehunter/dblbook/src/intro/install.md

 #### Conclusion

 You have now successfully set up the DBL programming environment on your Windows machine using Visual Studio 2022.
+In the future when someone says to get a "DBL command prompt" or to ensure DBL environment variables have been configured in your command prompt, you can just run `"%SYNERGYDE64\dbl\dblvars64.bat"`, that will bring in the environment variables required in order to build/run DBL code in 64bit.
+If you need the 32bit version instead you can just switch the 64 parts in that command and run `"%SYNERGYDE32\dbl\dblvars32.bat"`.
 Now we can move on to creating our first DBL program.